horizon-research/hvs_vr_encoding/Readme.md

 ### 1.1 Overall Pipeline (BD not included now.)

-The figure illustrates the end-to-end system pipeline, which transforms a panoramic video into the foveated compressed (Color Optimiz) video, which we display on a [Waveshare OLED](https://www.amazon.com/gp/product/B083BKSVNP/) compatible with [Google Cardboard](https://arvr.google.com/cardboard/).
+The figure illustrates the end-to-end system pipeline, which takes a panoramic (equirectangular) video, projects it to both eyes, and compresses the projected videos using a numerically lossy but perceptually lossless algorithm.
+The projected videos are displayed on a [Waveshare OLED](https://www.amazon.com/gp/product/B083BKSVNP/) compatible with [Google Cardboard](https://arvr.google.com/cardboard/).
 The pipeline is divided into two groups: one operating on the host machine and the other on an FPGA.
 The host machine handles video decoding, projection, parameter precomputation, and rearrangement.
 The FPGA accelerates color adjustment and lens correction.
 These two platforms are interconnected via an HDMI cable.

 <img src="doc_images/pipeline.png" alt="Alt text" width="800"/>